Court ruling extends uneven treatment for asylum-seekers - NewsBreak

 But his excitement about the Biden administration's plans to lift Title 42 on Monday evaporated with the judge's ruling.
 “Now there is no hope,” he said.

-Hondurans were stopped nearly 16,000 times on the border in April, with slightly more than half resulting in expulsion under Title 42.
+His pessimism may be a bit misplaced.
+Hondurans were stopped nearly 16,000 times on the border in April, with slightly more than resulting in expulsion under Title 42.
 The rest could seek asylum in the U.S. if they expressed fear of returning home.

 But Cubans fared far better.
 They were stopped more than 35,000 times in April, and only 451, or barely 1%, were processed under Title 42.